fs-webdev/fs-javascript/README.md

-# FamilySearch WebDev JavaScript Style Guide
+# FamilySearch WebDev JavaScript Style Guide [draft]
 *Our approach to JavaScript, both for humans and machines to read, IE: `.md` or `.eslintrc`*

 Other Style Guides